What’s New#

 Update

-server from https://www.ifremer.fr/erddap to https://erddap.ifremer.fr/erddap. (@af5692f) by G. Maze
+erddapserver from https://www.ifremer.fr/erddap to https://erddap.ifremer.fr/erddap. (@af5692f) by G. Maze

 v0.1.11 (13 Apr.
 2022)#

-Features and front-end API
+Features and front-end API#

 New data source ``gdac`` to retrieve data from a GDAC compliant source, for DataFetcher and IndexFetcher.
 You can specify the FTP source with the

-.
+ftpfetcher option or with the argopy global optionftp.
 The FTP source support http, ftp or local files protocols.
 This fetcher is optimised if pyarrow is available, otherwise pandas dataframe are used.
 See update on Data sources. (#157) by G. Maze

 from argopy import IndexFetcher